 “THIS WAY . . . “

 Opening the door ajar, the music significantly loudened.
 He peeped inside, his gaze falling upon an ecstatic throng of people dancing amidst different coloured flashing lights and balloons filled with helium gas.
 At the back of the dance hall, he could make out a small bar, worked by a fresh-faced young man drying glasses.
 Taking a breath, John slipped inside, jigging through the crowd slowly and self-consciously.
-Apparently, his jumpsuit did not arouse suspicion or appear ostentatious within the environment.
-A barstool appeared in his sights, quickly assuming the role of his new, short term objective.
+He noted how his jumpsuit did not appear to arouse suspicion or seem ostentatious within the dance environment.
+A barstool appeared in his sights, quickly becoming the target of his new, short term objective.

 “Hey mister, what can I get you?”
 The bartender washed his hands under a tap and smiled warmly as he dried them on a paper hand towel.